Veritas NetBackup™ for OpenStack Administrator's Guide

 The backup host acts as a proxy client.
 All the backup and restore operations are executed through the backup host.

-You can configure media servers, clients, or a master server as a backup host.
+You can configure media servers or clients as a backup host.

 The backup host is also used as destination client during restores.